vistuleB/svgpathsio/README.rst

 And, in this fork:

--  enjoy support for paths made up of **multiple subpaths**
+-  complete support for paths made up of **multiple subpaths**
--  **crop** paths to the inside/outside of a given window, or to the inside/outside of an arbitrary path, more generally
+-  **crop** paths to the inside/outside of a given window, or to the inside/outside of an arbitrary path
 -  generate **path offsets**
 -  generate **path strokes** using any combination of the standard SVG options for 'cap' and 'join'